 Identify where each child's understanding is at: Assess each child's current level of understanding in relation to labelling emotions; can they correctly identify happy, sad and angry in themselves and others (including pictures of faces)?
 Can they label any secondary emotions such as frustrated, tired, surprised, jealous?
-Do they know what "calm down" even means?
+Do they know what "calm down" actually means?
 Can they list some physiological signs of feelings that accompany facial expressions, such as clenched fist/teeth, faster heartbeat, red/hot face for anger?
-If they are not quite there yet, intentionally plan for and teach daily activities that teach these concepts.
+If they are not quite there yet, then intentionally plan for and teach these concepts on a daily basis.
 Children cannot express their feelings appropriately unless they can understand and label them first.

 Intentionally teach: Ensure that children's interests are considered when teaching the concepts; if a child is not interested their attention will be quickly lost.
 Try and think outside of the box and create opportunities for all types of learners.
-Perhaps pop some feelings activities into the sandpit/sand tub for the sensory child, maybe the active child would enjoy identifying faces attached to the obstacle course or the train obsessed student may respond well to different faces placed on the engines?
+Perhaps pop some feelings activities into the sandpit/sand tub for a sensory seeking child, maybe an active child would enjoy identifying faces attached to the obstacle course or the train obsessed student may respond well to different faces placed on the engines?
 Try creating social stories for tricky concepts such as deep breathing to calm down